patmorin/us/responses-jctb-i.md

 **Author's Response**

-The purpose of the discuss here is to highlight the fact that, although centered chromatic number, and vertex-ranking number are the same, the situation changes immediately when we switch to "local" versions of these problems.
+The purpose of the discuss here is to highlight the fact that, although centered chromatic number and vertex-ranking number are the same, the situation changes immediately when we switch to "local" versions of these problems.
 We have added some text here to point out that a p-centered colouring assigns a unique colour to every path of length at most $2p$.

 **Referee 2 comment**

 It might be useful to precise that if a graph G is edge-maximal for a path- decomposition (resp. a tree-decomposition) of width t then it is an interval graph (resp. a chordal graph) with clique number at most t + 1.

 **Author's Response**